FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 #### Measuring concentration of Symbiodiniaceae cells using the GUAVA instrument

 **Instrument details**

 This protocol refers to the Millipore Guava easyCyte HT Flow Cytometer located at the URI Coastal Institute Building (Bay Campus).
 ![GUAVA.png](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/GUAVA.png?raw=true)

+**Equipment for GUAVA**

+All specific equipment for use can be found in the GUAVA manual.
+- 96 well plates with round bottoms
+- 1.5mL tubes
+- ICF solution
+- Bleach (sodium hypochlorite solution)
+- GUAVA easyCheck Kit (contains Guava easyCheck Bead Reagent and Guava Check Diluent)

 **Sample Preparation**

 1. Thaw coral homogenate aliquot (650uL) and vortex sample for 15 seconds.
 2. To separate host and algae, centrifuge the 1.5 tube for 4 minutes at 5000rpm at 4°C.
 3. Remove the supernatant (host tissue) work with pellet (algae).